Category Archives: Former Monarchies

 Ferdinando IV, Grand Duke of Tuscany; Credit – Wikipedia

-On January 11, 1868, at Schloss Frohsdorf (link in German) in Lanzenkirchen, Austria, a property owned by the family of Alicia’s mother Louise Marie Thérèse of France, Alicia married the former Ferdinando IV, Grand Duke of Tuscany.
+On January 11, 1868, at Schloss Frohsdorf (link in German) in Lanzenkirchen, Austria, a property owned by the family of Alicia’s mother Louise Marie Thérèse of France, Alicia married Ferdinando IV, the former Grand Duke of Tuscany.
 Ferdinando lost his throne due to the Italian unification and was in exile like Alicia’s family.
 This was a second marriage for Ferdinando.
 He previously had been married to Princess Anna of Saxony, daughter of Johann, King of Saxony and Amalie Auguste of Bavaria.
 Anna gave birth to a daughter in 1858.
 On February 6, 1859, Anna miscarried a daughter due to typhoid fever.
 Four days later Anna died at the age of twenty-three.

 Alicia had a stepdaughter from Ferdinando’s first marriage: